 Whisk in cornstarch

+Add the lemon last.
 When adding an acid (lemon, vinegar, wine) to dairy or fat (butter), add the acid last.
-If you add the acid first, you run the risk of your lemon butter sauce curdling, or clumping.
-In this case, the lemon juice goes in last and then whisk until smooth.
+If you add the acid first, you run the risk of your sauce curdling, or clumping.

 If you have leftover sauce, simply store it in a jar and refrigerate up to 5 days.
-To re-heat the sauce, pour it into a saucepan on medium heat and whisk until lemon sauce has a smooth consistency.
-If the re-heated lemon sauce is too thick, add a tablespoon of water and whisk.
+To re-heat, pour it into a pan on medium heat and whisk until it reaches a smooth consistency.
+If its too thick, add a tablespoon of water and whisk.

-One of the best ways to dress up this universal lemon butter sauce is to add fresh or dried herbs.
-Pair the herb of your choice with whatever you’re cooking!
+One of the best ways to dress up this lemon-butter sauce is to add fresh or dried herbs.
+Pair the herb of your choice with whatever you're cooking!
 For example:

 - 2 sticks unsalted butter